polysensus/diamond-deploy/README.md

 - conditional upgrade support based on runtime code hash
 - create2 based deployment

-The list command can be used to detect function selector colisions accross diamond facet implementations.
+The list command can be used to detect function selector collisions across diamond facet implementations.
 And solidity compiler outputs from foundry and reconcile function selectors where two diamond facet implementations